-For the adventurous at heart (or adventurous at taste), nothing compares to the adrenaline rush of a perfectly grown, beautifully prepared pepper.
+For the adventurous, nothing compares to the adrenaline rush of a perfectly grown, beautifully prepared pepper.
 In addition to gracing some of our favorite dishes, hot peppers can improve circulation, increase metabolic rate, and boost dopamine.
 Of course, when it comes to crowning the hottest pepper on earth, every corner of the globe seems to have something special to offer, which is why we’ve taken the liberty of seeking out the 10 hottest peppers in the world.

 The “heat” of peppers is determined using the Scoville scale or Scoville heat units (SHU), which measures the degree of dilution you would need to no longer taste the spice.
 For some context, Tabasco (at its spiciest) comes in at about 5,000 SHU.
 Also, note that spiciness can vary from pepper to pepper depending on factors like size.

 10. Ghost Pepper

 Also known as Bhut Jolokia, the Ghost Pepper is a vicious contender among the hottest peppers in the world.
 Known for its smoky heat, it’s become a trendy pick as a cooking spice and for alcohol infusions.
 The Ghost Pepper measures about 1,041,427 SHU.

 At just over 1,100,000 SHU, Rusalka’s Revenge is a lesser-known but wickedly spicy top pick among the hottest peppers in the world.

 Like a few of the peppers on this list, the 7-Pot Red Giant hails from a strain of ultra-hot peppers native to Trinidad.
 The “7 Pot” nomenclature was given due to the pepper purportedly being hot enough to spice up seven pots of stew.
 This pepper comes in at 1,200,000 SHU.